cppccn/as-ffi-bindings/README.md

 let string: String = str_ptr.read(memory)?;
 ```

-Note: If you choose to use `as_ffi_bindings::Env` you also have access to the memory when you declare your native function with env (using wasmer) so the memory of the instance is allays disponible.
+Note: If you choose to use `as_ffi_bindings::Env` you also have access to the memory when you declare your native function with env (using Wasmer) so the memory of the instance is always available:

 ```rust
 let str_ptr: BufferPtr = get_buffer.call()?;